mfalaize/cv-generator/README.md

 * Centralized CV data for better maintainability.
 * Module based architecture to easily create new website templates and PDF templates.

-You can see a demo [here](http://demo.cvgenerator.net).
+You can see a demo of a generated CV website [here](http://demo.cvgenerator.net).

 Note that this application is mainly designed for developers but its architecture allows to enhance it for other jobs.

 This application is provided with a GUI that let you generate easily your CV.

-You can see a demo of the GUI [here](http://www.cvgenerator.net).
+You can generate your CV from the GUI [here](http://www.cvgenerator.net) or download and install your own GUI.

 You can see the application changelog [here](CHANGELOG.md).

-You can download the latest version [here](http://build.cvgenerator.net/snapshot/cv-generator-1.1.0-SNAPSHOT.zip) and access the latest demo [here](http://build.cvgenerator.net/snapshot/cv/index.html).
+You can download the latest version [here](http://build.cvgenerator.net/snapshot/cv-generator-1.1.0-SNAPSHOT.zip) and access the latest generator [here](http://build.cvgenerator.net/snapshot/cv/index.html).
 Please note that this version may be unstable.

 ###Guidelines for users